|Chief Editor: Dr Wesam Al Madhoun|

 Dr Wesam Al Madhoun,

 Dr. Al Madhoun holds a PhD of Environmental Engineering from Universiti Sains Malaysia, a Postdoctoral Fellowship at Malaysia Japan International Institute of Technology (MJIIT) and A fellowship on Sustainable Cities at Massachusetts Institute of Technology (MIT).
 He has 15 years of working experience (teaching, training, research and consultancy), where he had assignments in Palestine, Malaysia, Brunei, Indonesia, South Korea, USA and Canada.
-He was a Research Professor at University of Seoul and a visiting scholar at University of Windsor.
-Dr Al Madhoun conducted several international training programs of Sustainable Development and Environmental Assessment.
-He also was a consultant” for the international project “Building Healthy Cities in Indonesia”.
+He was a Research Professor at University of Seoul, a visiting scholar at University of Windsor and he was a guest speaker at Harvard University, MIT and IIT.
+Dr Al Madhoun conducted several international training programs on Sustainable Development and Environmental Assessment.
+He also was appointed as a consultant for projects funded by USAID, UNICEF and UNEP.
 In terms of publications, he has more than 50 papers published at international peer reviewed journals and international conferences.
-Currently he is leading a global initiative “Impact Youth Sustainability – Ambassadors of Sustainability” which has more than 10400 members from 120 countries and He is the Director for Centre of Sustainable Development at Gaza University.
+Currently he is leading the global initiative “Global Ambassadors of Sustainability” which has more than 11100 members from 100 countries and He is also the Dean of Engineering Faculty at Gaza University.

 The training program consist of 10 hours program which covers; Introduction on Sustainability and SDG’s, Economic Sustainability, Environmental Sustainability, Governance and Leadership for Sustainability.

-These trainings were conducted in collaboration among, The Micropollutant Research Centre (MPRC) and Sustainable Campus Office (SCO) at UNIVERSITI TUN HUSSEIN ONN MALAYSIA, Institute Teknologi Sumatera (ITERA), Indonesia and Impact Youth Sustainability.
+These trainings were conducted in collaboration among, The Micropollutant Research Centre (MPRC) and Sustainable Campus Office (SCO) at UNIVERSITI TUN HUSSEIN ONN MALAYSIA, Institute Teknologi Sumatera (ITERA), Indonesia and National Institute for Environment and Development (NIED), Palestine and Impact Youth Sustainability.

 - Assessment of Indoor Air Quality in the Neonatal Intensive Care Units.